dberma02/budgee/README.md

 ### Installation + Setup:

 Please make sure you have installed Angular Cli, Ruby on Rails 5, and MySQL on your computer.
-From the `budgee` directory, run the rails command `rake db:create` to create the development and test databases.
+Run the rails command `rake db:create` from the `budgee` directory to create the development and test databases.
 From the same directory, run the rails command `rake db:migrate` to run database migrations.
 Run `rails s` to launch the Rails server.
 You will need ther server to be running in the next few steps, when we will populate your local database with sample data via budgee's api endpoint.

 From the`client` directiory, and run `npm install` to install all Angular2 dependencies.
 Move to the `budgee/setup` directory, and run `sh ./import_all` to load the sample data to your local database